PrestaShop/docs/src/content/1.7/modules/creation/adding-configuration-page.md

 Using HelperOptions
 ----------------

-THe `HelperOptions` helper is the recommanded one for managing configurations i.e. values stored in the configuration table.
+THe `HelperOptions` helper is the recommanded way for managing configurations for legacy part, i.e. values stored in the configuration table.

 ### Options declaration
 Fields inside [brackets] are optional.